Real Estate Terminology, Probates, Living Trusts, and Conservatorships

 Administrator with Will Annexed (for Administrator CTA)

-An administrator is appointed by the court to act on behalf of the deceased person who left a will, but no nominated executor is willing and able to act.
+The court appoints an administrator to actively manage the estate of a deceased person who left a will when no nominated executor is willing or able to serve.

 Affidavit

-A written statement or affirmation made under penalty of perjury must be notarized.
+A notary public must notarize a written statement or affirmation that a person makes under penalty of perjury.

 Ancillary Administration